Five Ways to Start the New Year Right in the Parks

-The new playground will be ADA-accessible with a rubber surface material that makes it easy to navigate on wheels or on foot.
-Sidewalk improvements will also ensure easy access from a soon-to-be paved parking lot.
-The playground will include plenty of accessible features so that all children enjoy the space together.
+The playground features a rubber surface material that makes it easy to navigate on wheels or on foot.
+Sidewalk improvements ensure easy access from a paved parking lot.
+The playground includes plenty of accessible features so that all children enjoy the space together.

 Olmsted parks are designed to bring people closer to their environments and each other.
 The design of these spaces creates unique experiences that transcend daily life and evoke positive responses.